A book report, also known as a critique or review, is a written document that describes or evaluates a piece of fiction or non-fiction.

 Standard Book Report Outline

-As you move from the reading phase to the writing phase, it’s best to use tried and true methods of outlining the report.
-Once you have a good idea of what you will write about, you can plan your paper around a typical five-paragraph format.
+As you move from the reading phase to the writing phase, it’s best to use tried-and-true methods of outlining the report.
+Once you have a good idea of what you will write about, you can plan your paper in a typical five-paragraph format.

 This format is based on an introduction, three body paragraphs (unless your teacher asks for more), and a conclusion.
 The body paragraphs may include a summary of the book and details surrounding the plot and characters.